 As with many pieces of outdoor equipment, the average outdoor person would think something like a sleeping pad would be simple.
 Place a sleeping bag on top, curl up for the night and off to the land of Sandman you go.

-But, as it seems with every piece of gear, what should be simple is made to be complex.
+But, as it seems with every piece of gear, what should be simple is made to be complicated.

-An outdoors person can spend up to $160 in a sleeping pad!
+An outdoors person can spend over $200 on a sleeping pad!
 Throw in buzz-words such as R-value, Closed Cell Foam, self-inflating, Open Cell, etc. it is no wonder why people can get confused on what pad to buy!

-If this guide helps narrow down a particular type of pad for you, I’d browse other sites for more in-depth reviews for individual brands and models.
-Backpackgeartest.org is a wonderful site for un-biased, thorough reviews in real-world environments.
+If this guide helps narrow down a particular type of pad for you, I’d browse other sites for more in-depth reviews of individual brands and models.
+Backpackgeartest.org, Backpacking Light, and the Reddit /ul are all excellent sites for reviews in real-world environments.

-For some examples on personal use, I am a minimalist, so the ‘blue foamer’ works well for me for most of my backpacking.
-When I do shoulder season backpacking or camping, I bring a Z-Lite (formerly Z-Rest).
+For some examples of personal use, I am a minimalist, so the ‘blue foamer’ works well for me for most of my backpacking.
+When I do shoulder season backpacking or camping, I bring a Z Lite.
 And for winter camping?
-I’ll combine two pads to create a better R-value.
+I’ll combine two pads to create a better R-Value.

-All good choices for different types of backpacking styles and goals.
-And this article will hopefully help let you make the same choice!
+All good choices for different types of backpacking styles, sleeping styles, and goals.
+And this article will hopefully help let you make the same option!

 Before Buying the Pad